 Like iron, calcium and magnesium, lead is a metal.
 However, unlike those minerals, which are needed by the human body, lead is a poison – even in very small amounts.
 It can cause learning disabilities, behavioral problems, and, at very high levels, seizures, coma, and even death.
 Young children, when exposed to high levels of lead in house dust, are particularly vulnerable.

 To safeguard the children in your home or apartment from suffering the damaging effects of lead poisoning, it is necessary to keep the home clean and keep painted surfaces intact.

 The Erie County Department of Health (ECDOH) offers the following programs that support the elimination of lead poisoning:

 For more information about these programs, or for general information on how to help prevent lead poisoning, contact the ECDOH Environmental Health Division at 716-961-6800.

 For more Information on lead poisoning visit the following web sites:

-Are you doing renovations on your properties or hiring a contractor soon?
+Are you performing any renovations on your property or hiring a contractor?

-Under strict new EPA rules that took effect on April 22, 2010, certification is required for all home improvement activity in housing units built before 1978 and in ANY child occupied facility.
-The new rule called "Renovating, Repairing and Painting (RRP)" focuses on activity that disturbs more than 6 square feet of interior per room or 20 square feet of exterior lead paint.
+Under strict EPA rules that took effect on April 22, 2010, special certification is required for all home improvement activity in housing built before 1978 and in ANY child occupied facility.
+This rule, "Renovating, Repairing and Painting (RRP)" is intended to ensure that any activity that disturbs paint in older housing is performed using lead-safe work practices.